In This Place Together, Penina EilbergSchwartz

 A narrative meditation on joint nonviolence, opening a window to the questions of power, multiple narratives, and imagination that touch on struggles for justice everywhere.

 In language that is poetic and unflinchingly honest, Eilberg-Schwartz and Khatib chronicle what led him to dedicate his life to joint nonviolence.
 In his journey, he encountered the deep injustice of torture, witnessed the power of hunger strikes, and studied Jewish history.
-Ultimately, he came to realize mutual recognition was necessary for both Palestinians and Israelis to move forward.
+Ultimately, he came to realize mutual recognition, alongside a transformation of the systems that governed their lives, was necessary for both Palestinians and Israelis to move forward.
 Still, as he built friendships with Israelis and resisted the occupation alongside them, he could not lose sight of the great power imbalance in the relationship, of all the violence and erasure still present as they dreamt forward together.

 Reviews